Media School

 3. Physiological: physiological noise is any sort of physiological or biological or other physical disturbances that negatively interfere with people's ability to communicate effectively.
 Examples are loss of vision, loss of hearing, or sickness etc. that create obstructions in communicating effectively.
 Physiological noise is created by barriers within the Source or the Receiver that also include articulation problems, mumbling, talking too fast or too slow etc.

 4. Semantic: semantic noise is the interference or hindrance created usually by the psychological gap between the Source and the Receiver.
-If the psychological construct of the Source differs from that of the receiver, then the encoding and decoding of the message gets adversely affected for both ends.
+If the psychological construct of the Source differs from that of the Receiver, then the encoding and decoding of the message gets adversely affected for both ends.
 An example of this can be: if a Science Professor is lecturing on astrophysics or hydrodynamics, it is likely that a humanities student will not be able to make any sense of it; on the other hand, a science student may not understand a word from a lecture on rhetoric.
 Semantic noise is actually caused by the Source (i.e. the encoder).
 If the Source uses technical language or phrase or jargons that are unfamiliar to the Receiver (the decoder), the Receiver will not be able to understand the message because of 'semantic' noise.
 Abstract ideas or connotations are also able to create semantic noise.

 References